-Be the most drunk person in the room: It is important to remember that what happens at the office party does not stay at the office party!
+Be the drunkest person in the room: It is important to remember that what happens at the office party does not stay at the office party!
 You’ll be held accountable for any trouble you may cause.
-If self-control isn’t your thing, then don’t stray further than arm’s reach from the buffet table.
-Ask people to remind you to drink water and use others as pace-setters.
+If self-control isn’t your thing, then make sure you drink a lot of water and consider enlisting someone to keep a watchful eye on your endeavours.

 Here are some cautionary tales to inspire you to drink responsibly:

-A friend was at the work Christmas party, and just happened to be walking past two colleagues who appeared to be deep in conversation.
-The girl was clearly doing all the talking and he overheard her drunkenly slur “I mean, he’s just a xxxx.
+- A friend was at the work Christmas party and just happened to be walking past two colleagues who appeared to be deep in conversation.
+The girl was clearly doing all the talking and he overheard her drunkenly slur “I mean, he’s just a [SWEAR WORD].
 He tries to manage us all, but he just isn’t cut out for the job.
-Don’t tell Adam I said that though!” …she was talking to Adam, who just happens to be the new company Director!
+Don’t tell Adam I said that though!” …she was talking to Adam, who just happens to be the new company Director.

 Make sexual advances on a colleague: You may believe that Christmas is “the most wonderful time of the year” – but this will come crashing down if you are presented with a P45 and a restraining order!
 This could be your reality if you can’t control your libido at the work party.